jtbennett/create-ts-project/README.md

 └── yarn.lock
 ```

-Primarily, the files are standard config files for node, TypeScript, jest, eslint and git.
-There is also a GitHub Action and some config for VS Code.
+Primarily, the files are standard config files for node, TypeScript, jest, eslint, nodemon, git and VS Code.
+There is also a GitHub Action to lint, test and build on each push to the master branch.

 You shouldn't need to make any configuration changes.
 But if you'd like to know the gory details, see [Configuration](./docs/configuration.md) for more info.